Our mission is to promote healthy lifestyles and landscapes through hands-on education about growing and eating healthy food.

 Staff: Core Team

 Sara has a background in contemporary dance, environmental studies and organic farming.
-She began working with Common Roots Urban Farm in 2013 as ‘Farmer’ on the first site at Bell Rd & Robie St, developed the farm’s Deep Roots Program and now coordinates the new BiHi site.
+She began working with Common Roots Urban Farm in 2013 as ‘Farmer’ on the first site at Bell Rd & Robie St. She developed the farm’s Deep Roots Program and now coordinates the new BiHi site.

 Jayme Melrose was raised feral in the boreal forest of northern BC, by European parents who firmly believed in self-sufficiency, especially in regards to food.
 She studied ecological horticulture and permaculture at Linnaea Farm School on Cortes Island, BC., followed with a Bachelor of Community Design from Dalhousie.
 From 2011-2018 she was the Project Coordinator at Common Roots Urban Farm, Halifax NS.